 A quick look at the exported data reveals that Microsoft Edge does collect every thing you do online.
 Including the web address (URLs) of advertisements loaded in frames on other pages, login and session data passed in URL redirects.
 It’s interesting to note that these URLs don’t even appear inside your browsing history inside Microsoft Edge; because they’d hold no real value to end-users.
 Microsoft still collects and stores this data on you.

 Microsoft doesn’t offer you any tools to delete all data older than a certain data, or filter your data by keywords.
 You can download a copy of or delete all your activity (for some services) with a single click, or you can explore data listed chronologically and delete one item at a time.
 Notably, your data export doesn’t contain data from Skype and Outlook.
-You can’t setup any policies to blacklist keywords from appearing in your history nor setup automatic deletion of old data.
+You can’t setup any policies to blocklist keywords from appearing in your history nor setup automatic deletion of old data.

 Depending on how many Google products you use, your Google My Activity history will contain your entire life.
 Google stores information about everything you do on Search, Mail, Chrome, Android, YouTube, and all its other products and platforms.